funvill/Laser-Kaleidoscope/README.md

 ![Wiring](/documentation/16x_bb.png?raw=true "Wiring")

-ToDo

-- Choose a better name. math clock is not the most inspiring name.
-- Do a better intro so all the art geeks will like me.

 ## 16 servos (mini version)
 This is a small demo version that I have on my desk for testing.